VIDEO TUTORIAL: How to compress / reduce the size of a 3D model in Blender (GLB, GLTF, DAE, FBX, OBJ...)?

 For industrial CAD models compression and reduction, follow this tutorial: How to compress/reduce the size of an industrial 3D CAD model with MeshLab and Blender?

-Create AR Experiences with AR Code's 3D Modeling Tools
+Create Cutting-Edge AR Experiences with AR Code's 3D Tools

 AR Code offers multiple tools to create immersive and interactive AR experiences.
 The Object Capture tool enables smooth 3D scanning of objects.
 For branding, the AR Logo feature helps create stunning 3D logos.
 The AR Photo and AR Portal tools facilitate engaging photo-based and portal-based experiences, enhancing user interaction.
 Additionally, the AR Face Filter tool provides exciting social AR experiences based on your image or logo.